kiranma72/abdm-docs/content/UHI/About_UHI.md

 It will be provide a system to facilitate the discovery of services between user facing applications and health service provider applications.
 Open access across diverse health service providers and patients can drastically expand demand-supply ecosystems and transform the digital healthcare landscape in India.

-### What is DHP?
+### What is UHI Open Protocol?
-Decentralized Health Protocols aim to define the interoperable protocol specifications for creating a decentralized network of health services.
-The purpose of DHP APIs is to enable interoperability between Healthcare providers (doctors, paramedical, health facilities, etc.) and Healthcare consumers.
-The DHP architecture and APIs allow individuals/ organizations to set up an open network of consumer side applications and health service provider side platforms using common protocol specifications.
-The DHP renders open APIs, schemas and example flows for the different use cases in healthcare.
+UHI Open Protocol is a Decentralized Health Protocols aimed to define the interoperable protocol specifications for creating a decentralized network of health services.
+The purpose of APIs is to enable interoperability between Healthcare providers (doctors, paramedical, health facilities, etc.) and Healthcare consumers.
+The UHI Open Protocol architecture and APIs allow individuals/ organizations to set up an open network of consumer side applications and health service provider side platforms using common protocol specifications.
+It renders open APIs, schemas and example flows for the different use cases in healthcare.

 The protocol is being developed as an open community initiative on GitHub [https://github.com/dhp-project/DHP-Specs](https://github.com/dhp-project/DHP-Specs)